KlaraGajaszek/Website-Card/README.md

 ### :see_no_evil: Code

-- Create small components (atoms) which can be reusable and expanded for new features
+- Create small components (atoms) which can be reusable and expanded for new features.
+In the tree you can find the Components folder in which there are Athoms, Molecules and View folders thanks for it the structure of my project is really easy.

 ```javascript
 <WebButton